-Elżbieta Podleśna is an outspoken activist and human rights defender from Poland.
-She has stood up against hate and discrimination for many years and is fighting for a just and equal Poland.
+Elżbieta, Anna and Joanna are outspoken activists and human rights defenders from Poland.
+They have stood against hate and discrimination for many years and are fighting for a just and equal Poland.
 They have been targeted by the Polish authorities just because of their peaceful activism.
 Their demand for justice continues.

 Now, they need you to fight for them, once again.

 In March 2021, Elżbieta, Anna and Joanna were acquitted after spending months on trial accused of ‘offending religious beliefs’, simply for distributing posters of the Virgin Mary with a rainbow halo, the colours of the LGBTI pride flag.
 The ‘not guilty’ verdict was a moment of huge celebrations, but their relief was short-lived.
 The Polish authorities are now appealing against their acquittal, so the three women’s fight for justice continues.

 Once again, they now face up to two years in prison, just for standing up for LGBTI rights in a climate of hate and discrimination in Poland.
 Sadly, their case is another example of the constant harassment activists and human rights defenders face in Poland for carrying out peaceful activism.
 The appeal against their acquittal shows the irrational determination of Polish authorities to use the criminal justice system to that end.

 Having, creating, or distributing posters such as these is not a crime; it is freedom of expression, a basic human right.

 The world is on these activists’ side.
 Before their acquittal, hundreds of thousands of people took action urging the Polish Prosecutor General to drop the unfounded charges.
 This solidarity gave Elżbieta, Anna and Joanna the strength to continue fighting for their rights.